 Dissertation expenses related to, for example, data collection and photocopying are the responsibility of the student.
-However, the School may be able to provide some financial support.
-Queries should be directed to the director of the doctoral program.
+Students should pursue SSW, University of Iowa, and external funding.
 Nonrefundable fees are charged each doctoral candidate to cover processing and publication costs of the dissertation and abstract.